City of Deltona

 FY 24/25 budgeted $250,000 for this project, a portion of this funding

-was to provide additional security fencing to protect the Public Works
+was to provide additional security fencing to protect the Public

-along with the sign shop.
+Works Depot along with the sign shop.

 The contract for the work on April 14, 2025 was awarded to A.G.
-Pifer

-Construction Company, Inc. in the amount of $172,274.
-The Scope of
+Pifer Construction Company, Inc. in the amount of $172,274.
+The

-Work included roof gutter replacements, siding repairs/replacement,
+Scope of Work included roof gutter replacements, siding

-masonry repair, exterior painting/water proofing, flooring replacement,
+repairs/replacement, masonry repair, exterior painting/water

-prime/paint interior, seal foundation cracks, replace
+proofing, flooring replacement, prime/paint interior, seal foundation

-sinks/toilets/urinals/partitions, etc.
+cracks, replace sinks/toilets/urinals/partitions, etc.

-Change Order #1 was required to replace the window blinds that have
+Change Order #1 was required to replace the window blinds that

-total of $18,901 bringing the project cost to $191,175; Change Order
+facilities for a total of $18,901 bringing the project cost to $191,175;

-#1 was approved on June 9, 2025 by City staff.
+Change Order #1 was approved on June 9, 2025 by City staff.

-During on-going construction it was determined that Change Order #2
+During on-going construction it was determined that Change Order

-was necessary for additional cabinetry replacement that no longer
+#2 was necessary for additional cabinetry replacement that no longer

 provided the physical support or needed space for office supplies,